YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ---
 ### Mendelsohn Growth

-The Mendelsohn Growth model assumes that growth is unlimited, this is in contrast to the previous exponential flattening model (Bindhammer, n.d.).
+The Mendelsohn Growth model assumes that growth is unlimited, this is in contrast to the previous exponential flattening model ([Bindhammer, 2016](https://cdn.hackaday.io/files/8586367343424/From%20the%20Mendelsohn%20model%20to%20the%20Gompertz%20and%20logistic%20growth%20law.pdf)).
 It implies that a tumor cell could replicate and grow bigger, and negates the limits the body has.
-The biology however, tells us this cannot be true, due to the fact of environmental limitations and size limitations.
-(Gerlee, 2013)
+The biology however, tells us this cannot be true, due to the fact of environmental limitations and size limitations ([Gerlee, 2013](https://doi.org/10.1158/0008-5472.can-12-4355 )).

 **The mathematical formula:**
  $$\frac{dV}{dt} = c \cdot V^{d}$$
 Where:

 - $c$ = the tumor growth rate